About Regatta Point

 1998, after 39 years in service, the state legislature under the guidance of Representative Ron Gauch approved funds for remodeling the building.
 At the dedication ceremony, it was unveiled that the boathouse would be named after Allan E. Fearn, the man who gave so much to the Greater Worcester Community.

 2002 – 2012, John Mullaney was first exposed to RPCS when he brought a group of kids from YOU, Inc. John had years of experience behind him in management, team building, youth outreach, and building programs.
 He dedicated himself to revitalizing an organization and ensuring it’s future.
 The organization grew substantially with the summer camp setting new records.
-His is directly credited with bring safety, fun, and learning as a concept to RPCS.
+John brought safety, fun, and learning as a concept to RPCS.
 He retired in 2012, and still keeps in touch.

 2012 – Current, Casey Duva has been involved with RPCS since 2001.
-He got involved when he was on Worcester States Crew team and met Michael down on the docks.
-He has been a lifelong sailor growing up in North Kingston.
-He has spent summers sailing his families 1948 all wooden 8-Meter called King Haakon.
-Age finally caught up to the boat in 2012 but the memories will last forever.
+He got involved when he was on Worcester States Crew team.
+Casey has been a lifelong sailor growing up in North Kingston.
+He has spent summers sailing his family’s 1948 all wooden 8-Meter called King Haakon.
 Now he can be found sailing on Orion a 1980 Hunter 37.
 Under Casey’s direction Regatta Point Community Sailing will be growing in many ways.
 Some of the new programs he is developing are adult sailing lessons on weekends/increase weekend programming, STEM and STEAM programs, Guppies (ages 7-9 ) and increasing corporate sponsorship.